ChristinaL24/ChristinaL24/README.md

 - 🔭 I’m currently working on my final project, Paws N Pals
 - ⚡ Fun fact: I once ate six bowls of pho in one sitting (which I am very proud of 😄 )

-### About Me
+### 📝 Get to Know Me!
 Welcome!
 I'm Christina!

-Prior to entering the web development space, I was originally working towards higher education in hopes of working with pediatrics within the healthcare setting.
+Prior to entering the web development space, I was originally working towards pursuing higher education in hopes of working with the pediatric age range within the healthcare setting.
+Per the recommendation of a friend, I learned how to code during the pandemic and was blown away by how fun it was.
+To be able to see the end result of your work was different from what I was use to.
+Although I am no longer pursuing this goal, my love for studying pediatrics and healthcare remain the same!

 ### Stack